We Shall Overcome: Use in the 1960s civil rights and other protest movements

-"We Shall Overcome" was sung days later by over fifty thousand attendees at the funeral of Martin Luther King Jr.
+"We Shall Overcome" was sung days later by over 50,000 attendees at the funeral of Martin Luther King Jr.

 Farmworkers in the United States later sang the song in Spanish during the strikes and grape boycotts of the late 1960s.
 The song was notably sung by the U.S. Senator for New York Robert F. Kennedy, when he led anti-Apartheid crowds in choruses from the rooftop of his car while touring South Africa in 1966.
 It was also the song which Abie Nathan chose to broadcast as the anthem of the Voice of Peace radio station on October 1, 1993, and as a result it found its way back to South Africa in the later years of the Anti-Apartheid Movement.

 William Bradford Reynolds, facing a mounting torrent of criticism for not moving fast enough on civil rights enforcement in the 1980s, sang "We Shall Overcome" hand in hand with Jesse Jackson on a trip to meet with the black communities of the Mississippi Delta.

 The Northern Ireland Civil Rights Association adopted "we shall overcome" as a slogan and used it in the title of its retrospective publication, We Shall Overcome – The History of the Struggle for Civil Rights in Northern Ireland 1968–1978.
 The film Bloody Sunday depicts march leader and Member of Parliament (MP) Ivan Cooper leading the song shortly before 1972's Bloody Sunday shootings.
 In 1997, the Christian men's ministry, Promise Keepers featured the song on its worship CD for that year: The Making of a Godly Man, featuring worship leader Donn Thomas and the Maranatha!
 Promise Band.
 Bruce Springsteen's re-interpretation of the song was included on the 1998 tribute album Where Have All the Flowers Gone: The Songs of Pete Seeger as well as on Springsteen's 2006 album We Shall Overcome: The Seeger Sessions.

-On March 4, 2025, House Representative Al Green (D-TX 9) and several colleagues sang the song acapella in protest during President Donald Trump's 2025 speech to a joint session of Congress.
-Congressman Green was removed from the House chamber by U.S. Capitol Police for the remainder of the evening for another interruption regarding Medicaid, and was subsequently censured by the House of Representatives for disrupting the President's joint address to Congress, pursuant to a resolution introduced the next morning by Representative Dan Newhouse (R-WA 4).
-The resolution to censure Green officially passed the House of Representatives 224 to 198 via rollcall vote on March 6, 2025, with 'Yea' votes from all 214 House Republican members along with ten House Democrats.
+On March 4, 2025, Representative Al Green (D-TX 9) and several colleagues sang the song a cappella in protest during President Donald Trump's 2025 speech to a joint session of Congress.
+Green was removed from the House chamber by U.S. Capitol Police for the remainder of the evening for another interruption regarding Medicaid and was subsequently censured by the House of Representatives for disrupting the president's joint address to Congress, pursuant to a resolution introduced the next morning by Representative Dan Newhouse (R-WA 4).
+The resolution to censure Green officially passed the House of Representatives 224 to 198 via roll call vote on March 6, 2025, with 'Yea' votes from all 214 House Republican members along with ten House Democrats.
 In the aftermath, Green and several members broke out into the song again on the well.